 Experts say that fermented pickles are better than those directly dipped in vinegar solution, which makes the achaar the best option for probiotic food.
 If you are on a mission to improve your gut health, your snack must include a pickle or its Indian counterpart, Achaar.
 These lightly fermented condiments are found to be great for digestion as they contain probiotics, which are good bacteria that promote the growth of good bacteria in the gut.

 Dhokla is the traditional fermented snack of Gujrat, India.
 It is made from fermented Bengal gram (chickpea) flour.
-It is usually lacto fermented (a process similar to making yoghurt using bacteria and yeast), but can also be fermented by storing it in a warm place for four to five hours, prior to cooking it in a steamer for one-and-a-half hours.
+It is usually lacto-fermented (a process similar to making yogurt using bacteria and yeast), but can also be fermented by storing it in a warm place for four to five hours, before cooking it in a steamer for one-and-a-half hours.
 It is a tasty dish that is full of nutrients and probiotics.
 Dhokla is made with curd, Bengal gram (chickpea), rice flour, ghee or oil, jaggery or sugar and flavouring agents.
 Kids are usually fussy eaters, but dhokla is one of the easiest to make probiotic foods for kids.